This guide will walk you through the process of connecting your organization's data to Foundry.

 We recommend setting up redundant hardware to establish a high availability (HA) architecture.
 High availability increases resiliency and allows no-downtime maintenance during operating hours.

-Foundry offers HA at the source level, meaning that if a source is assigned to multiple Agents, Foundry will dispatch ingestions to one of the healthy Agents.
-We strongly recommend configuring Agents in a high availability setup at the start of source creation; adding extra Agents to a created source requires re-entering the credentials for that source.
+Foundry offers HA at the source level, meaning that if a source is assigned to multiple agents, Foundry will dispatch ingestions to one of the healthy agents.
+We strongly recommend configuring agents in a high availability setup at the start of source creation; adding extra agents to a created source requires re-entering the credentials for that source.

 The following best practices are recommended when setting up high availability: